redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

 Since the whole instruction is performed atomically, `CAS` is useful when it comes to implement multi-threaded applications and we need the threads to synchronize in some way.
-For example, most non-blocking algorithm [implementations](https://github.com/LPD-EPFL/ASCYLIB) use `CAS`, from [linked lists](https://timharris.uk/papers/2001-disc.pdf) to [binary search trees](https://dl.acm.org/citation.cfm?id=2555256).
+For example, most non-blocking algorithm mplementations use `CAS`, from [linked lists](https://timharris.uk/papers/2001-disc.pdf) to [binary search trees](https://dl.acm.org/citation.cfm?id=2555256).

 Most likely, you have heard or even used `CAS` at some point in your life.
-You might be using `CAS` even without you knowing it, by for instance, using a [`ConcurrentLinkedQueue`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentLinkedQueue.html) in Java.
+You might be using `CAS` even without knowing it, by for instance, using a [`ConcurrentLinkedQueue`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentLinkedQueue.html) in Java.
 You might also have heard that `CAS` is necessary to implement any non-blocking (e.g., lock-free) algorithm.
 It is for this reason that most modern processors support `CAS`.
 But is this really the case?
 Surprisingly the answer is **no**.

-Maybe during college, you have taken a course in concurrency and learned about consensus, consensus number, consensus (or Herlihy's) hierarchy, etc., so you might think that "We definitely need a synchronization primitive with a consensus number of infinity such as `CAS`, otherwise we will not be able to implement non-blocking algorithms!"
+Maybe during your university years, you have taken a course in concurrency and learned about consensus, consensus number, consensus (or Herlihy's) hierarchy, etc., so you might think that "We definitely need a synchronization primitive with a consensus number of infinity such as `CAS`, otherwise we will not be able to implement non-blocking algorithms!"
 At least, this is what I would have said until recently.
 After all, the "selling point" of the consensus hierarchy is to decide which instructions to put in a processor based on their synchronization power.

 However, this is not the case: We can implement any non-blocking algorithm for any number of threads using synchronization primitives that have consensus number one.
-You will see in this post that consensus hierarchy does not apply in actual systems.
+Yes, one!
+In this post, you see why the consensus hierarchy does not apply in actual systems.

-If all the previous terminology confused you, do not worry.
-In this post, I will explain what non-blocking algorithms are, the consensus problem and the consensus hierarchy, the relation between `CAS` and the consensus problem, and why the consensus hierarchy does not apply in practice.
+Do not worry if all the previous terminology confused you.
+I will explain what non-blocking algorithms are, the consensus problem and the consensus hierarchy, the relation between `CAS` and the consensus problem, and why the consensus hierarchy does not apply in practice.
 At the end you will understand why *modern multiprocessors do not really need the `CAS` instruction*.

 ## Non-blocking Algorithms
 Let us say that we want to implement the simplest possible concurrent (i.e., thread-safe) algorithm, namely a concurrent counter.
 You could easily implement such a counter by first implementing a sequential (i.e., non thread-safe) counter.
-Then, you can introduce a global lock that each of your implemented functions needs to first `lock` and to `unlock` before returning, as seen below for the `i` function.
+Then, to make it concurrent, you can introduce a global lock.
+Each of your sequential functions would first need to `lock` this global lock, and at the end `unlock` it, as seen below for the `increment` function.

 {% highlight c %}
 lock* global_lock = create_lock();